 Good to know

-There are different styles and models of roller skis, which gives you a variety of posibilities and to find the perfect setup for you.
-This guide will help you choose, when buying in new rol...
+There are different styles and models of roller skis, which gives you a variety of possibilities and to find the perfect setup for you.
+This guide will help you choose, when buying new rolle...

 Having the right rollerski poles can make all the difference to your enjoyment when roller skiing.
 Not only do poles help propel you forwards, but they are an important balancing tool to keep you in control.
 The main points to consider are the material and length of the rollerski poles, as they should match your skiing style and height.

 The length of your rollerski poles depends on if you are skiing the classic or skating style.
 Classic rollerski poles should roughly be 30 cm shorter than your total height.
 This is optimal for the arm movements you make.
 The skating rollerski poles should around be 20 cm shorter than your total height.
 They are recommended to be a little longer than the classic ones because the side-to-side movements allow more room to reach.